Magazine

 The principal applicant is the leading investor in the EB-5 visa program.
 This individual makes the qualifying investment and files the necessary petitions to obtain U.S. residency.
 The status of derivative beneficiaries depends on the principal applicant’s successful petition.

-Do you know who qualifies as the Principal Applicant?
+Who qualifies as the Principal Applicant?

 The principal applicant in the EB-5 visa program is the investor who makes the required investment and files the necessary petitions.
 This person is responsible for meeting the investment and job creation requirements stipulated by the U.S. Citizenship and Immigration Services (USCIS).